-It is a postural disorder in which the natural arch of the lumbar region of the vertebral column is slightly or markedly enhanced.
-It commonly happens when the vertebral column has to bear extreme stress or extra weight repeatedly and it is curved excessively even muscle pain and spasms happen.
+It is a postural disorder in which the natural curvature of the lumbar spine is slightly or markedly enhanced.
+It commonly happens when the spinal column has to bear extreme stress or extra weight repeatedly and it is curved excessively.
+The excessive curving of the spine can lead to issues such as back pain, including muscle pain and spasms.

-Common Causes of Lumbar Hyperlordosis
+Common Causes of Hyperlordosis

-It is a type of dwarfism.
+- Achondroplasia, which is a type of dwarfism.
 Due to short stature, lumbar region of the vertebral column has to tolerate extra stress and thus curvature is enhanced.

-Symptoms of Lumbar Hyperlordosis
+Symptoms of Hyperlordosis

 How to Treat Lumbar Hyperlordosis?